Gertie Fröhlich: Work

-In 1976, Fröhlich made seven etchings based on Ovid’s Metamorphoses.
+In 1976, Fröhlich made seven etchings based on Ovid's Metamorphoses.
 Her selection of myths addressed the female experience, often omitting male protagonists in her representations.
 In Ceyx and Alcyone, Fröhlich focused on the story of Alcyone.
 The piece depicts two moments in the myth: first, Alcyone drowning herself in the ocean over the news that her husband had perished in a storm; and second, Alcyone transforming herself into a kingfisher – a gentler fate than death, decreed by the commiserate gods who were moved by her suicide.
 The result is a dreamy, surreal image composed of soft, gentle, short lines that instill a feeling of movement in the form to complement its transformative content.
 The style, as well as the choice of subjects, unifies the series.
-Fröhlich chose to portray each female protagonist’s moment of metamorphosis in each of the other pieces (Andromeda, Daphne, Arethusa, and Argus and Io).
+Fröhlich chose to portray each female protagonist's moment of metamorphosis in each of the other pieces (Andromeda, Daphne, Arethusa, and Argus and Io).
 Although never explicitly self-identifying as a feminist, her choice to represent Greek myths would seem to have strong ties to feminist psychoanalysis.
 Additionally, her focus on the female protagonists in these representations is implicitly feminist.
 Yet, the subtlety of the feminist themes did not fit in with the provocative works of the feminist avant-garde artists such as Valie Export, who were emerging out of Vienna in the 1970s.

 In 1977, the Katholische Bildungshaus [Catholic Education House] in the Aigen district of Salzburg paid Fröhlich 40,000 shillings to design and produce a tapestry for their interiors.
-Inspired by Matthew 6:25-34, Fröhlich designed two tapestries entitled “Lilien auf dem Feld” [Lilies in the Field] and “Vögel des Himmels” [Birds of the Sky].
+Inspired by Matthew 6:25-34, Fröhlich designed two tapestries entitled "Lilien auf dem Feld" [Lilies in the Field] and "Vögel des Himmels" [Birds of the Sky].
 These works led to a similar commission from the Zentralsparkasse branch at Franz-Josefs-Kai in Vienna.

-In 1979, Fröhlich established the “Lebkuchen Manufaktur” [Gingerbread Manufactory].
-She designed gingerbread figures as Christmas gifts for friends, and they grew to be so popular that she started selling them, initially only in Austria.
+In 1979, Fröhlich started designing gingerbread figures as Christmas gifts for friends, and they grew to be so popular that she started selling them, initially only in Austria.
 Through sheer talent, Fröhlich raised a new applied art medium, Christmas cookies – traditionally associated with women and the domestic sphere – to a level where they could be sold and be the foundation of a lucrative business.
-To meet popular demand, she involved her daughter Marieli, producing what became known as Fröhlich’s Eat-Art-Objects.
+To meet popular demand, she involved her daughter Marieli, producing what became known as Fröhlich's Eat-Art-Objects.